Chris Kenny

-Chris Kenny (born 28 September 1962) is an Australian conservative political commentator, author and former political adviser.
+Chris Kevin Kenny (born 28 September 1962) is an Australian conservative political commentator, author and former political adviser.
 He is a columnist for The Australian newspaper as well as the host of a weeknight current affairs program, The Kenny Report on Sky News Australia.

-Education and early work
+Early life and education

+Chris Kenny was born on 28 September 1962.

-Kenny initially studied Wildlife and Park Management in South Australia and worked for the National Parks and Wildlife Service as a firespotter and park assistant, before switching his studies to a BA in journalism in 1984.
+He initially studied wildlife and park management in South Australia and worked for the National Parks and Wildlife Service as a fire-spotter and park assistant, before switching his studies to a BA in journalism in 1984.

 Career

 His first journalism job was at the Murray Pioneer in Renmark.
-He later worked for the Adelaide newspaper The News, ABC The 7.30 Report, Channel 10 and Channel 9 in Adelaide.
-He also wrote columns for The Advertiser, Sunday Mail and Adelaide Review.
+He later worked for the Adelaide newspaper The News, ABC's The 7.30 Report, Channel 10 and Channel 9 in Adelaide.
+He also wrote columns for The Advertiser, Sunday Mail and The Adelaide Review.

 In 2000 he was appointed Director of Strategic Communications for South Australian Liberal Premier John Olsen, before serving as chief of staff to Olsen's successor as premier, Rob Kerin.
 Kenny was appointed media advisor to foreign minister Alexander Downer in 2002 and became his chief of staff in 2006.

-After the defeat of the Howard Government in 2007, Kenny worked as a columnist for The Advertiser, as a television reporter for the Adelaide edition of A Current Affair, and as a talkback radio host for 5AA.
+After the defeat of the Howard government in 2007, Kenny worked as a columnist for The Advertiser, as a television reporter for the Adelaide edition of A Current Affair, and as a talkback radio host for 5AA.

 In January 2009, Kenny was recruited as chief of staff to then-opposition leader, Malcolm Turnbull.
 Kenny was Turnbull's chief of staff during the Utegate scandal but has written that he had no contact with Turnbull's mole Godwin Grech, resigning when Turnbull subsequently lost the Liberal leadership to Tony Abbott in 2009.
 After leaving Turnbull's office, Kenny wrote opinion pieces and analysis for The Australian and ABC's The Drum, and appeared as a commentator on Sky News.
 In 2010 Kenny was appointed General Manager, External Affairs, for transport giant Asciano, but left at the end of the year to return to media work.

 From 2013, Kenny has hosted Viewpoint and Friday Live on Sky News Australia, which are both opinion programs.
 Friday Live finished on 12 December 2014, replaced by a second weekly edition of Viewpoint.
 Prior to these formats, Kenny hosted Saturday Agenda.

-Kenny has two weekly columns in The Weekend Australian.
+Kenny has two weekly columns in The Australian.
 He relinquished his weekly column for Adelaide's Sunday Mail.
-He has hosted afternoon and evening talkback radio on Maquarie Radio filling in for hosts such as Ben Fordham, Steve Price and Ross Greenwood, as well as hosting his own weekly Friday Feedback show until March 2019.
+He has hosted afternoon and evening talkback radio on Macquarie Radio filling in for hosts such as Ben Fordham, Steve Price and Ross Greenwood, as well as hosting his own weekly Friday Feedback show until March 2019.

 Kenny has appeared on ABC TV programs such as Insiders and Q&A alongside politicians and community figures.

 He is currently a columnist for The Australian newspaper as well as the host of a weeknight current affairs program, The Kenny Report, and formerly, weekly media program, Kenny on Media, on Sky News Australia.